Other International Opportunities

 Work, Intern, Volunteer, and Other Opportunities

 In addition to study abroad opportunities, there are several other ways that students and graduates can see the world.
 Working, volunteering, or teaching abroad can give you an amazing insight into a culture that you might not get otherwise.
 There are a number of organizations, programs, and resources to help you choose a program that is right for you.
 This page contains links to most of the major programs available to work, volunteer, or teach abroad.
-Please schedule an appointment with Heidi Gregori-Gahan or Andrea Barnard to further discuss your options.
+Please schedule an appointment with Heidi Gregori-Gahan or Nicole Vernon to further discuss your options.

 Contacts from the 2006 NAFSA Annual Conference Poster Fair: